vrsys/avango/examples/zmq_distribution/Readme.txt

-You have to compile avango with the following settings in your localdefs.py DISTRIBUTION_SUPPORT = True
+You have to enable the flag:
-ZMQ_DISTRIBUTION_SUPPORT = True
+DISTRIBUTION_SUPPORT = True

 The NetMatrixTransform is configured via the Groupname field.
 See simpleviewer-clnt.py and simpleviewer-srv.py

+Create a link:
+ln -s ../simple_example/data data

 Always start the client first.
 $ python simpleviewer-clnt.py

 Then the server
-$ python simpleviewer-srv.py teapot_high.obj
+$ python simpleviewer-srv.py